-&lt;sup>16 Operational certificates are universal certificates issued to certification authorities.
+16 Operational certificates are universal certificates issued to certification authorities.
 These certificates enable certification authorities to operate and comprise the certificates applied to: verification of a signature in messages, data encryption, verification of signatures created on issued certificates and CRL's, key exchange, key agreement and non-repudiation services (see the certificate extension keyUsage).

-- certificates and the public keys associated with them are applied in compliance with their declared purpose that is confirmed by CERTUM, - have built-in mechanisms of certificate status verification, certification path creation and validity control (signature validity and expiry date, etc), - delivers appropriate information of certificate and application condition to a subscriber, etc.
+- they appropriately manage private and public keys, as well as their application and sending of them, - certificates and the public keys associated with them are applied in compliance with their declared purpose that is confirmed by CERTUM, - have built-in mechanisms of certificate status verification, certification path creation and validity control (signature validity and expiry date, etc), - delivers appropriate information of certificate and application condition to a subscriber, etc.